MikolajRatajczyk/InventoryApp/README.md

  - Based on SQLite 3,
  - Sweet Material Design,
  - Adding a new product with: name, quantity, price and image,
+ - Sorting products by: name, price, ID and quantity,
  - Editing added product,
  - Deleting a product
  - Loading from database does not block UI thread,